Rini is an engaged speaker about speed and agility of people and organizations. His talent is to explain complex content in a simple and humorous way.

 In his working life, Rini was a filling shift manager at Hoogvliet supermarket, night auditor at Baron Hotel Zoetermeer, senior quality engineer at Schlumberger / Tokheim, department manager at Fraunhofer IESE, principal consultant at CMG / LogicaCMG / CGI, and CTO at Mavim.

-Since 2010 he is CTO at Prowareness We-On, strategic consultant at DEVON and professor at Delft University of Technology.
+Since 2010 he fills the CTO role at Prowareness We-On, works as strategic consultant for DEVON and is professor at the Delft University of Technology.

 Get in touch with Rini